MCDReforged/MCDReforged/docs/source/plugin_dev/dev_tips.rst

 Help message
 ------------

-Use :meth:`~mcdreforged.plugin.si.server_interface.PluginServerInterface.register_help_message` to add some necessary tips for your plugin, so the player can use ``!!help`` command to know about your plugin
+Use :meth:`~mcdreforged.plugin.si.plugin_server_interface.PluginServerInterface.register_help_message` to add some necessary tips for your plugin, so the player can use ``!!help`` command to know about your plugin

 Of course if your plugin is supposed to only be used by player with enough permission level, specify the *permission* argument when registering